BCNGEEKS/Geekateca/MarkdownGuidelines.md

 Sometimes the title and the h1 may enter in conflict.
 If so erase the title from the commented section.

 One and only one h1 should be used to name the whole document, and then several h2 to refer to each section. h3, h4 should be used for nested subsections.
 Please add a Table of Contents for easy navigation.

+Documents should be written in impersonal form.
+That means they shouldn't refer to "you" or "me".

 The *look* of your markdown document should be taken into account.
 It won't be shown in the final result, but both the markdown document and the resulting HTML should be easily readable.